by43673/m1-krunker-client/README.md

 # m1-krunker-client
 adding flags to fix hitreg on idkr and crankshaft client.
 All I did was add some flags.
-Everything else is idkr or LaF.
+Everything else is idkr or crankshaft.

 You will need to use third party software to keybind shooting to fix aim freeze.
 No flags atm to fix aim freeze.